-One of the major limiting factors to the profitable production of Cucumber is the extensive crop devastation due to increased insect pest infestation (Shinde et al., 2018).
-In many cases, there is a 100 percent yield loss due to viral diseases vectored by insects (Umeh and Ojiako, 2018; Pogen, 2021).
+One of the major constraints to profitable cucumber cultivation is the significant crop damage caused by increasing insect pest infestations (Shinde et al., 2018).
+In severe cases, there is a 100 percent yield loss due to viral diseases vectored by insects (Umeh and Ojiako, 2018; Pongen, 2021).
 Many of these insect pests result in both qualitative and quantitative loss in cucumber.
-Some of the major insect pests of cucumber include the following; Aulacophora spp (Aulacophora foveicollis Lucas, Aulacophora hilaris Boisduval, Aulacophora nigripennis Motschulsky), Cucumber beetles (Acalymma vittatum Fabricius, Diabrotica undecimpunctata Howardi Barber), Epilachna beetles (Epilachna chrysomelina Fabricius, E. elaterii), Fruit flies (Bactrocera cucurbitae Coquillet, B. invadens Drew, Tsuruta & White, Dacus ciliatus LW), Melon Aphids (Aphis gossypii Glover) etc. Synthetic insecticides have been widely used by farmers to combat this menace despite its huge adverse effect to man’s health and the environment.
-To address all these challenges posed by the use of synthetic chemicals, there is therefore need to use environmentally friendly approach such as the intercropping of cucumber with maize to manage insect pests of cucumber.
-The preservation of biodiversity and promotion of agricultural practices that respect the limits of the environment are essential to ensure the continuity of food production in the long term (FAO, 2023) unlike monoculture practices which has accentuate insect pests’ problems in ecosystem, the adoption of intercropping helps to brings some balance in the ecosystem (Gagic et al., 2021).
-Hence this experiment evaluated the different planting dates (timing) that could be adopted for intercropping of cucumber with maize for the management of fruit flies and E. elaterii on cucumber.
+Some of the major insect pests of cucumber include the following; Aulacophora spp (Aulacophora foveicollis Lucas, Aulacophora hilaris Boisduval, Aulacophora nigripennis Motschulsky), Cucumber beetles (Acalymma vittatum Fabricius, Diabrotica undecimpunctata Howardi Barber), Epilachna beetles (Epilachna chrysomelina Fabricius, E. elaterii Rossi), Fruit flies (Bactrocera cucurbitae Coquillet, B. invadens Drew, Tsuruta & White, Dacus ciliatus LW), Melon Aphids (Aphis gossypii Glover) etc. Synthetic insecticides have been widely used by farmers to combat this menace despite its huge adverse effect to man’s health and the environment.
+To address all these challenges posed by the use of synthetic chemicals, there is an urgent need of eco-friendly pest management strategies.
+One such approach is the intercropping of cucumber with maize to manage insect pests of cucumber.
+The preservation of biodiversity and promotion of agricultural practices that respect the limits of the environment are essential to ensure the continuity of food production in the long term (FAO, 2023).
+Unlike monoculture practices, which has accentuated insect pests problems in ecosystem, the adoption of intercropping helps to brings some balance in the ecosystem (Gagic et al., 2021).
+Therefore, the present study investigates the effectiveness of different planting dates (timing) that could be adopted for intercropping of cucumber with maize for the management of fruit flies and E. elaterii Rossi on cucumber.

 Materials and Methods

-The experiments were carried out in 2023 and 2024 late and early planting seasons respectively in Calabar, Cross River State, Nigeria (04o58N, 08o21E, 37M above sea level).
-Calabar is characterized by a bimodal annual rainfall distribution pattern ranging from 3000-3500mm with a mean annual temperature which ranges from 27oc to 35oc and relative humidity of between 75 and 88%.
+The experiments were carried out in 2023 and 2024 late and early planting seasons respectively in Calabar, Cross River State, Nigeria (04°58′N, 08°21′E, 37 m above sea level).
+Calabar is characterized by a bimodal annual rainfall distribution pattern ranging from 3000–3500mm with a mean annual temperature which ranges from 27°C to 35°C and relative humidity of between 75–88%.

 All the experimental plots used in this research were manually cleared, stumped, raked and tilled with the aid of cutlass, rake and hoe.
 The four varieties used in the experiment includes the following:

-Mona –Lisa (East-West seed International) cucumber marketer (Agricultural Ltd Nigeria), Murano 2 (Technisem- France) and Nandini 732.
-The maize variety used for the experiment is ART – 98-SWI sourced from institute of Agricultural Research and training, Moor plantation, Ibadan.
-The experimental setups made used of 4 varieties of cucumber and 1 variety of maize.
+Mona Lisa (East-West Seed International) cucumber marketer (Agricultural Ltd. Nigeria), Murano 2 (Technisem–France) and Nandini 732.
+The maize variety used for the experiment is ART – 98-SWI sourced from the Institute of Agricultural Research and Training, Moor Plantation, Ibadan.
+The experimental setup involved four cucumber varieties and one maize variety.
 The experiments were laid out in a Randomized Complete Block Design and replicated four times as thus: